-Assessments of explanted clinical pumps confirm the efficacy of biocompatible surfaces (see picture below and section 1.4 "Clinical trials").
+Assessments of explanted clinical pumps confirm the efficacy of biocompatible surfaces (see picture opposite and section 1.4 "Go-to-market process").
 Patients were managed with a minimal anticoagulation therapy, which is likely to be reduced further in the future, to a level used for patients with vascular stents.